forcedotcom/java-sdk/jpa/doc/jpa-config-persistence.md

     force://login.salesforce.com;user=user@salesforcedoc.org;password=samplePassword

 Each version of the Database.com Java SDK is automatically linked with an API version.

-To use a native API connection class to override the default API version for the SDK, see <a href="native-api#setAPIversion">Setting an API Version</a>.
+**Caution**: For JPA configuration, we don't support overriding the default API version of the SDK.

 ### force.ConnectionName
 Use this property to define a named connection for a persistence unit.
 You can refer to the named connection when you are configuring a connection URL outside `persistence.xml`.
 For example, you can configure a connection URL in an environment variable or Java system property.